BrandonKi/BrandonKi.github.io/.src/blog/jcc.md

 ---
-title: 'Making A C Compiler (JCC)'
+title: Making A C Compiler (JCC)
 description: ''
-author: 'Brandon Kirincich'
+author: Brandon Kirincich
 date: 2024-07-19
 tags:
   - JCC
   - Compiler
 ---
-*Updated on 7/19/2024*

 I started working on a C compiler a little while ago called [JCC](https://github.com/BrandonKi/jcc), and this is log of my progress over time.

 First of all, you may be wondering:

 *Why would you decide to make a C compiler?*

 Well, that's a good question.
 Honestly, the real reason is I randomly decided one day I wanted to compile and play [DOOM](https://github.com/id-Software/DOOM) using my own compiler.
+Yeah... that's pretty much the only reason.

+Anyways, let's get into the interesting stuff.

 ## Commits 1-2

 The plan is to have two backends, a custom backend([JB](https://github.com/BrandonKi/jcc/tree/main/jb)) and an [LLVM](https://llvm.org/) backend.
-The first thing I did was pull in the code for JB, which was a small project I worked on previously and set up LLVM.
+As a result the first things I did was pull in the code for JB, which was a small project I worked on previously, and set up LLVM.

 After the boring stuff I started working on the actual parsing and codegen.
-I basically spent all my time getting expression parsing and operator precedence working correctly.
-Luckily I implemented it straight from grammar rules in the [spec](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n1570.pdf) so that made it easier.
-The compiler is surprisingly capable already, but it's missing very basic features.
-Lastly, codegen was pretty easy for this part since I'm saving integration with JB for later.
+Basically all my time was spent getting expression parsing and operator precedence working correctly.
+It was not fun

+Luckily I implemented it straight from grammar rules in the [spec](https://www.open-std.org/jtc1/sc22/wg14/www/docs/n1570.pdf) so that did make it easier but still not fun.

+On the bright side at least codegen was pretty easy for this part since I'm saving integration with JB for later.

 Here's an example of something it can currently handle.

 ```
 int main() {
     int x = 10;